greeeg/redefined.cloud/content/terms/continuous-integration/index.en.md

 ---
 title: 'What is Continuous Integration or CI?'
 name: 'Continuous integration'
-description: 'Continuous delivery is like assembling a car piece by piece while making sure there is no issue instead of putting everything together at the end.'
+description: 'Continuous integration is like assembling a car piece by piece while making sure there is no issue instead of putting everything together at the end.'
 shortName: 'CI'
 summary: ''
 keywords: ['continuous integration', 'ci/cd', 'ci']